antoniojbt/project_quickstart/templates/report_templates/manuscript_template.rst

+..
 See rst-basics_ for webpages and tutorials.

 .. _rst-basics: https://github.com/EpiCompBio/welcome/blob/master/rst_basics.rst

+..
+A few tips for abstracts from http://www.keystonesymposia.org/index.cfm?e=Web.Meeting.AbstractTips use simple declarative sentences avoid the use of the passive voice avoid, or minimize, the use of abbreviations and acronyms For abstract aim for 2500 characters
+   Manuscript ~3000 words
+   title should be brief, but clearly convey the central message of the study avoid the inclusion of detailed data sets or lists of numbers

 #############